 Aftermarket exhaust systems for 4Runners are one of the easiest upgrades and 4Runner mods to install.
 If you have a couple guys and a few spare hours on the weekend, you can knock it out pretty quick.
-Exhaust systems also offer a world of difference in power performance.
+Exhaust systems also offer a noticeable difference in power performance.

-The exhaust mechanism can be an afterthought for many Toyota 4Runner owners, but to those of you doing research on it, you understand!
-There’s a common assumption that as long as the exhaust isn’t blocked, it’s doing its job just fine.
-Actually, the exhaust system is crucial to your 4Runner Engine Performance.
+The exhaust mechanism can be an afterthought for many owners, but to those of you doing research on it, you understand.
+Airflow is crucial to your performance.
 It’s not just a pipe that lets the waste gasses out of your car; it’s an essential step to the combustion process.

 TRD Doesn’t make an exhaust for the 5th Gen 4Runner?

 No, they don’t.
 What sucks about some of the TRD options on a 4Runner is that there aren’t that many.
-There is no 5th Gen 4Runner TRD Supercharger and there is no TRD Catback Exhaust system.
-TRD (Toyota Racing Development) makes an exhaust system for the newer Tundra and the 2017 Tacoma but not for the 4Runner?
+There is no TRD Supercharger and there is no TRD Catback system.
+TRD makes a system for the newer Tundra and the 2017 Tacoma but not for the 4Runner.

-There are however many other aftermarket alternatives to the TRD line of exhaust systems.
-Like the 5th Gen 4Runner Magnaflow Exhaust (Cat-Back), which in my honest opinion, kicks ass.
-As well as the Borla Catback Exhaust and the Flowmaster Catback Exhaust system.
-We have read good and bad things about all of them, it’s on you to use your best judgment in deciding which exhaust system to rock on your 4Runner.
-You may want to check our 5th Gen 4Runner Mods Part 2 post as well for some additional information on the 5th Gen 4Runner exhaust system.
+There are however many other aftermarket alternatives to the TRD systems.
+Like the Magnaflow, which in my honest opinion, kicks ass.
+As well as the Borla and the Flowmaster systems.
+We have read good and bad things about all of them, it’s on you to use your best judgment in deciding which exhaust system to install.
+You may want to check our 5th Gen 4Runner Mods Part 2 post as well for some additional information on airflow, performance and exhaust systems.